 Behavioral Health Visitation

 No visitors will be permitted.

-Surgery patients are allowed one visitor.
+Surgery patients are allowed one designated visitor.
 Pediatric surgery patients are allowed two parents or guardians.
 Patients needing inpatient care after surgery are allowed one designated visitor, who may stay overnight.

 Outpatient Appointment Visitation

 No visitors will be permitted for patients age 18 and older of Primary Care, Urgent Care, Rehabilitation Services, Wound Care and Diagnostic Imaging.
-Pediatric patients may have one visitor.
-Visitation may be further limited when visitors cannot be safely seated at least six feet apart.
+Pediatric patients may have one designated visitor.
+Visitation may be further limited when visitors cannot be seated safely at least six feet apart.

 NOTE: Please do not bring minor children when attending primary care, urgent care or other outpatient visits unless the child is the patient.
 We require adult patients who have no other option to notify us prior to their appointment that minor children will be accompanying them during the visit.